-- 1. 4.
-Has the authority to take action to redress prohibited conduct; - 2.
-2. Who has been given the duty of reporting incidents of prohibited conduct or any other misconduct to the OIEEOTitle IX coordinator or designee; or - 3.
-3. Who an individual reasonably believes has this authority or duty.
+1. Has the authority to take action to redress prohibited conduct;

+- 2. Who has been given the duty of reporting incidents of prohibited conduct to the OIEEO or designee; or - 3.
+Who an individual reasonably believes has this authority or duty.